redmoon0x/SpecPilot-/spec.md

 1. Stop implementation immediately
 2. Use `/specify` to clarify the requirement
 3. Get stakeholder approval before proceeding
-4. Update the specification with the clarification
+4. Update `.SpecPilot/spec.md` with the clarification

 ### Implementation Deviation
 When implementation deviates from the specification:
 1. Document the deviation and its rationale
-2. Update the specification to reflect the new approach
+2. Update the relevant `.SpecPilot/*.md` files to reflect the new approach
 3. Get approval for the change
 4. Ensure all dependent tasks are updated

 ### Technical Constraints
 When technical constraints prevent specification implementation:
-1. Document the constraint in detail
+1. Document the constraint in detail inside `.SpecPilot/plan.md`
 2. Propose alternative approaches
 3. Update the specification with the approved approach
 4. Ensure the solution still meets the core requirements